karomei/trivia-website/README.md

 put on the larger browsers.
 As of Febuary 2020, Chrome is the most frequently used browser globally at 58,1%.
 Safari: 13%, IE and Edge: 12.9%, Firefox: 5,4% and Opera 2.7%.

-* Internet Explorer and Edge:
+* Internet Explorer and Edge (updated 04/15/2020):
     * Fetch: At the moment, fetch () is compatible with Edge, but not with IE.
     However, as IE is getting phased out into Edge, I decided to still use it instead of, XMLHttpRequest for instance.
+    * Flex: Not supported by IE 6-9, partially supported by IE 10-11 and supported by Edge.